RunestoneInteractive/RunestoneServer/pip/source/Assignments/week7.rst

     # write code to count the number of consonants

     # the correct answer is 10

+Later on you will be using a dictionary like the one you've just been working with, to make guesses in the Shannon game.
+The idea is that if the most recent letter in a text was 'a', then you should guess for the next letter, in order, b, c, d, n, p, and s.
+If none of those is right, you would fall back on some other guessing method to generate more guesses.
+Similarly, if the most recent two letters were 'ti', then for the next letter you would guess, in order, e, then a, g, d, r, and n.

 3. (1 points) Invoke game using alternative guessers